vudaoanhtuan/transformer_char2word/README.md

 view `predict.py` for more infomation

 ## Note
-- Currently, the tokenizer will tokenize source sentences at character level, modify `tokenizer.py` to tokenize sentences at word level if you want
+- Currently, the tokenizer will tokenize source sentences at character level, modify `tokenizer.py` to tokenize sentences at word level
 - Do not use MaskDataset in `dataset.py`, it is not correct.
 Use Dataset instead